-This is similar to being afraid to fail discussed in paragraph A, but different because it includes how someone else may feel.
-This is generally caused by two different reasons.
+This is similar to being afraid to fail, discussed in paragraph A, but it is different.
+This time it includes how someone else may feel.
+Two different reasons generally cause this.
 The biggest one is that you are probably being manipulated.
 Manipulation is the oldest trick in the book to get someone else to do something.
-The good thing about manipulation is that once you discover it the solution is as easy as saying no more.
-But spotting manipulation is not easy since emotions are at play that hides the manipulators actions.
+The good thing about manipulation is that once you discover it, the solution is as easy as saying no more.
+But spotting manipulation is not easy since emotions are at play that hides the manipulator’s actions.
 There is an entire section dedicated to spotting manipulation.

-The other cause for this false negative thought is your belief that you need to impress someone or do something that others will admire.
+The other cause for this false negative thought is your belief that you must impress someone or do something others will admire.
 This is a form of reverse envy or jealousy.
 It is something we are born with and shows up in early childhood.
-Have you ever heard of two children arguing about something and one says, “I have something you don’t have, ha ha ha ha.”
+Have you ever heard of two children arguing about something, and one says, “I have something you don’t have, ha ha ha ha.”
 It suggests that you may be trying to manipulate others into liking you.

-These are numerous articles, videos, and on-line self-help exercises that help with this.
-Church leaders are a great source for advice.
-Envy and Jealousy are prominent in all religious scriptures and these leaders are well versed on these topics.
+Numerous articles, videos, and online self-help exercises help with this.
+Church leaders are an excellent source of advice.
+Envy and Jealousy are prominent in all religious scriptures, and these leaders are well versed on these topics.

 4. False Negative Thought #4.
 Triggered by Prior Failures or a Traumatic Event.

 A history of prior failures is a common reason given.
 However, it is because the word “failure” is intentionally misused by your Negative Thoughts Department.
 Failure is not the proper word.
 The appropriate term is “progress.”

 Here are a couple of examples: